arkieguy/Helium-Hotspot-Holster-and-Antenna-Mount/README.md

 # Helium-Hotspot-Holster-and-Antenna-Mount
 This is a vertical hang "holster" for a [Helium Hotpot](https://helium.com) with a beam to allow "through the window" antenna mount.
+It also dramatically dims the LED on the front of the hotspot by putting it behind part of the mount. ;)

 ## Additional hardware: